-Kant's Life :
+Kant's Life:

-- Kant (1724-1804) born in Könisberg, studied in Könisberg, died in Könisberg not much of travelling - Very modest background.
+- Kant (1724-1804) born in Könisberg, studied in Könisberg, died in Könisberg not much travelling - Very modest background.
 One of the few philosophers who had to struggle with money. - Notoriously calm and regular life A perfect German Professor, and "The philosopher's walk".

-That said: he took pleasures in life (he was not the kind of ascetical person that some will tell you he was) - dinner party every Thursday !
+That said: he took pleasures in life (he was not the kind of ascetical person that some will tell you he was) - dinner party every Thursday, well known for good conversation.

-He changes his schedule once, when he was waiting to hear from the French Revolution.
+He changed his schedule once, when he was waiting to hear from the French Revolution.